 This information is for Housing Executive and housing association tenants, also called social tenants.

-Swapping is when you exchange homes with another secure tenant.
-Swapping is different from a transfer because it can be done throughout Great Britain and Northern Ireland.
+Swapping or 'Mutual Exchange' is when you exchange homes with another secure tenant.
+Swapping is different from a transfer.
+You can swap with other social tenants throughout Northern Ireland and Great Britain.

 You can swap homes with another tenant if you both: